 The Move to Nashville

-Yager carried those years of county government experience into the State Senate, where as a freshman Senator he was appointed vice-chairman of the Senate Environment, Conservation and Tourism Committee.
+Yager carried those years of county government experience into the State Senate, whereas a freshman Senator he was appointed vice-chairman of the Senate Environment, Conservation and Tourism Committee.
 He was then elected by his peers to be on the powerful Joint Fiscal Review Committee, which serves as a watchdog over the state’s financial affairs.
-Yager currently chairs the Senate State & Local Government Committee, and is also a member of the Commerce & Labor Committee, the Energy, Agriculture & Natural Resources Committee, and the Joint Fiscal Review Committee.
+Yager previously chaired the Senate State & Local Government Committee and was also a member of the Commerce & Labor Committee, the Energy, Agriculture & Natural Resources Committee, and the Joint Fiscal Review Committee.
+In addition, Senator Yager previously chaired the Joint Fiscal Review Committee.

 Most important to Ken is his record of constituent service.
 He believes in the open door policy.